-Mental Filmness is a Chicago-based film festival highlighting works that portray a realistic depiction of mental illness.
-The festival is dedicated to breaking the stigma surrounding mental illness by sharing stories and promoting empathy for those who live with these chronic psychiatric conditions.
-We are especially interested in challenging stereotypes, showing different perspectives on mental illness, and informing and enlightening the general public about mental health.
+Mental Filmness is a Chicago-based film festival showcasing films about mental health.
+The festival is dedicated to breaking the stigma surrounding mental health by sharing stories and promoting empathy for those who live with a chronic mental health disorder or those who have experienced a mental health issue.

 Why Mental Filmness?
 Organizer Sharon Gissy created the festival after her own life-altering struggles with bipolar disorder.
 Being a cinephile and strongly feeling that film can be a powerful medium for sharing stories and experiences, her hope was that the festival could serve as both a window and a mirror–providing insight into the lives of others struggling with their mental health, and also reflecting back some lived experience in a cathartic way—helping others feel less alone.